harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/deployment-faqs.md

 Yes, one can use custom webhook triggers with placeholders for services, artifacts, and tags to provide dynamic values in cURL to execute the pipeline.
 You can pass in this data when the pipeline execution is triggered using a custom cURL trigger.
 Please read more on custom triggers in the following [Documentation](https://developer.harness.io/docs/platform/triggers/trigger-deployments-using-custom-triggers/)

-### How can we trigger a pipeline at specific time
+### How can we trigger a pipeline at specific time?

 You can make use of CRON based trigger to execute a pipeline

-###  How to setup trigger for on new artifcat for jfrog?
+###  How to setup trigger for on new artifact for JFrog?

 You can create a docker connector(using jfrog details) and create a trigger on New artifact of type docker by selecting the jfrog connector created as first step.